Messier-16/Learn_Machine_Learning_in_3_Months/README.md

 # Learn_Machine_Learning_in_3_Months

-This is the Curriculum for "Learn Machine Learning in 3 Months" [this](https://youtu.be/Cr6VqTRO1v0) video by Siraj Raval on Youtube
+This is the Curriculum for "Learn Machine Learning in 3 Months" [this](https://youtu.be/Cr6VqTRO1v0) video by Siraj Raval on Youtube, edited by me.

 # Month 1